If you would like to discover more about coaching and about training as a coach, do come along to one of our virtual Open Day webinars

 Coaching is the most rewarding work I’ve ever done.
 The privilege of accompanying someone on their journey to an ‘a-ha’ is like nothing else.
 At first, I was drawn to coaching because I liked the idea of helping people.
 In fact, I quickly came to realise this was the biggest challenge I had to overcome as a coach – deconstructing my career-consultant instinct to help and to ‘fix’ things.
 Now I have created Space2Lead, not for the feeling of helping, but for the satisfaction of working with clients to co-create a space where they can help themselves.

-Our sincerest thanks go to Trassa for sharing her story and time with us.
+Our sincerest thanks go to Trassa for sharing her coach training story and time with us.